 No duplicate reports are required by the law.
 A political action committee or principal campaign committee that is required to file a daily report is not required to also file a weekly report for the week preceding an election.
 A committee required to file a weekly report is not required to also file a monthly report in the month in which the election is held.
-A committee required to file a monthly report is not required to also file an annual report in the year in which the election is held. [§17-5-8(k)]
+A committee required to file an annual report in the year in which the election is held. [§ 17-5-8(k)]